susjoh/E4StatsTutorials/README.md

 ## Using R as a Research Tool

 This repository contains Tutorials for the NERC E4 DTP course on "Using R as a Research Tool" at the School of Geosciences at the University of Edinburgh.

-These lessons will cover:
+The prerequisite for this course is to complete the Our Coding Club [Intro to R](https://ourcodingclub.github.io/tutorials/intro-to-r/) tutorial.

+The aim of these tutorials is to help you understand how to begin and manage a research project in R. They will cover:

 * Structuring a research project.
 * Reading in and managing data.